DPI-WE/curriculum/cohorts/we-2024-5-1-sdf/onboarding.md

 <!-- TODO: anything else needed here? eg attendance, schedule, expectations, etc. -->
 # Onboarding

+Requirements
+- must complete all of these requirements
+- must move through requirements in sequential order

 ## Welcome!
+- **Requirements**: mark as done
 <!-- TODO: add welcome video -->

 ## Join Discord chat 💬
+- **Requirements**: mark as done
 ```md
 Join the Discord server to chat with your classmates and instructors. (link on home page)